AzureCosmosDB/partner-training-content/Student/Challenge-00.md

 - Can successfully run `azd version` and see output
 - Can successfully run `az login` and authenticate to Azure
 - Can list your Azure subscriptions using `az account list`
+- Did you start and explore the Banking Application successfully?
+- Did you start a new chat session and receive responses from the AI agents?
+- Did you demonstrate that the conversation is properly transferred between different agents based on the query type?
+- Did you test vector search for banking offers?
+- Did you use the Swagger UI at `http://localhost:63280/docs` to test the endpoints directly?

 ## Learning Resources